cloudsigma/cloudsigma-docs/backup_schedulers.rst

       HTTP/1.0 204 NO CONTENT

-Set the scheduler to a drive
+Set scheduler to a drive
 ------------------------

 .. http:post:: /drives/{drive_uuid}/action/?do=set_scheduler